manoj9788/Protractor-cucumber-js/README.md

 ### Proposed Project structure
 <pre>
 └───Protractor-cucumber-js
-    ├───node_modules(default, comes when you do nom install)
+    ├───node_modules(default, comes when you do npm install)
     |
     ├───pages
     |